On the characterization of Danielewski surfaces by their automorphism group: Root subgroups of non-toric -surfaces

-Elements in $A_i$ are called the \emph{semi-invariants of weight $i\in \Z$}.
-In terms of the $\Z$-grading, a $\GM$-surface is hyperbolic if and only if there exist non-trivial semi-invariants of weights of different signs.
-In this case the generic {orbit closures} are isomorphic to $\A^1_*$.
-If the surface is not hyperbolic, then all the semi-invariants that are not invariants have the same sign and the normalizations of the generic {orbit closures} are isomorphic to $\A^1$.
-If the only invariant functions are the constants, we are in the elliptic case.
-Finally, in the parabolic case the ring of invariant functions has transcendence degree 1 and so there is a curve of $\GM$-fixed points in the surface.
+The elements in $A_i$ are called \emph{semi-invariants of weight $i\in \Z$}.
+A $\GM$-surface is hyperbolic if and only if there exist non-trivial semi-invariants whose weights have different sign.
+In the hyperbolic case, generic orbit closures are isomorphic to $\A^1_*$.
+If the surface is not hyperbolic, all semi-invariants that are not invariant have the same sign.
+In this case, the normalizations of the generic orbit closures are isomorphic to $\A^1$.
+The elliptic case corresponds to the case where the only invariant functions are the constants.
+The parabolic case corresponds to case where the ring of invariant functions has transcendence degree 1 over $\CC$ and therefore there is a curve of points fixed by $\GM$ in the surface.

-We are only interested in root subgroups of non-toric $\GM$-surfaces.
-This considerably restrict{s} the root subgroups we encounter.
-A root subgroup $U$ is called {\it fiber type }if the field of rational $\GM$-invariants is contained in the field of rational $U$-invariants.
-If $U$ is not fiber type, it is called {\it horizontal type}.
-In the elliptic case, by \cite[Theorem~3.3]{MR2196000} only toric surfaces admit root subgroups in their automorphism group.
-In the non-toric parabolic case, by \cite[Theorems~ 3.16]{MR2196000} all the root subgroups are fiber type.
-Finally, in the hyperbolic case, by \cite[Lemma~3.20]{MR2196000} the ring of invariants of any root subgroup intersected with the ring of $\GM$-invariants is only the constant, and hence all the root subgroups are horizontal.

 In algebraic terms, root subgroups are in one to one correspondence with \emph{homogeneous locally nilpotent derivations} of the $\Z$-graded algebra $\OO(S)$.
-A { homogeneous} locally nilpotent derivation is a $\C$-linear map $\delta\colon\OO(S)\rightarrow\OO(S)$ that maps semi-invariants to semi-invariants, satisfies the Leibniz rule $\delta(fg)=f\delta(g)+g\delta(f)$ for all $f,g\in \OO(S)$ and for every $f\in \OO(S)$ there exists $n\in \Z_{>0}$ such that $\delta^n(f)=0$, where $\delta^n$ denotes the composition of $\delta$ with itself $n$-times.
+A { homogeneous} locally nilpotent derivation is a $\C$-linear map $\delta\colon\OO(S)\rightarrow\OO(S)$ that sends semi-invariants to semi-invariants, satisfies the Leibniz rule $\delta(fg)=f\delta(g)+g\delta(f)$ for all $f,g\in \OO(S)$ and for every $f\in \OO(S)$ there exists $n\in \Z_{>0}$ such that $\delta^n(f)=0$, where $\delta^n$ denotes the composition of $\delta$ with itself $n$-times.
+In particular, the Leibniz rule implies that for every homogeneous locally nilpotent derivation $\delta$ there exists an integer $\ell$ such that $\delta(A_i)$ is contained in $A_{i+\ell}$ for any $i \in \mathbb{Z}$.
+We call $\ell$ the \emph{degree} of $\delta$.
+Recall that under the isomorphism $\mathfrak{X}(T)\simeq \mathbb{Z}$, the degree of $\delta$ corresponds to a character of the acting torus $T$.
 See \cite[Section~4.1]{liendo2018characterization} for a more detailed description of root subgroups in terms of homogeneous locally nilpotent derivations.
+The next theorem summarizes the results from \cite{liendo2018characterization} as needed for this paper.